Google CEO Sundar Pichai doesn't regret firing James Damore

-A former Google engineer, James Damore, wrote a contentious 3,300-word memo in August that argued the gender gap in Silicon Valley is largely due to women and men being "biologically" different.
+Onetime Google engineer James Damore wrote a contentious 3,300-word memo in August that argued the gender gap in Silicon Valley is largely due to women and men being "biologically" different.
 Days later Google CEO Sundar Pichai fired Damore saying the engineer violated company rules.

 A firestorm followed.